sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

-While authentication schemes based on cryptographically proven designs are generally considered more robust and are therefore preferred, meaningful authorization checks can be performed based on other compelling evidence (e.g., benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 and associated supporting justification and as evidenced through security testing).
-For example, a medical device programmer that is capable of Near-Field Communications (NFC) could have elevated privileges that are granted based on a signal of intent^72 over NFC that cannot physically be produced by another unauthorized device over Radio-Frequency (RF) (e.g., a home monitor).
+While authentication schemes based on cryptographically proven designs are generally considered more robust and are therefore preferred, meaningful authorization checks can be performed based on other compelling evidence (e.g., benefit/risk assessment in accordance with Section 6.5 of AAMI TIR57 or Section 7.4 of ANSI/AAMI SW96 and associated supporting justification and as evidenced through security testing).
+For example, a medical device programmer that is capable of Near-Field Communications (NFC) could have elevated privileges that are granted based on a signal of intent^77 over NFC that cannot physically be produced by another unauthorized device over Radio-Frequency (RF) (e.g., a home monitor).

 The following list provides recommended design implementations for an authorization scheme:

-(^71) CNSSI 4009-2015 defines “least privilege” as “The principle that a security architecture should be designed so that each entity (e.g., user, asset) is granted the minimum system resources and authorizations that the entity needs to perform its function.”
+(^76) CNSSI 4009-2015 defines “least privilege” as “The principle that a security architecture should be designed so that each entity (e.g., user, asset) is granted the minimum system resources and authorizations that the entity needs to perform its function.”
-(^72) For the purposes of this guidance, “signal of intent” is specific to the implementation of NFC communications.
+(^77) For the purposes of this guidance, “signal of intent” is specific to the implementation of NFC communications.

 - Limit authorized access to devices through the authentication of users (e.g., user ID and